roymasad/peanut-stash/README.md

 * Symmetrical encryption for login credentials based on machine signatures
 * Color codded interactive prompts
 * Firebase realtime db security rules for autherization and access control of data
-* Integration with Gemini V1 API (Free/paid keys required) to help create, find & explain command lines
+* Integration with Gemini V1 API (Free/paid keys required) to help create, find & explain command lines using natural language
 * Export single commands or entire collections to unlisted pastebin URLs (key required)

 ### Config & troubleshooting

-Peanut stash saves under ~/.peanuts its configuration files (login, ai key and custom server) In case of issues, such as using wrong custom server config, you can remove those files to reset it
+Peanut stash saves under ~/.peanuts its configuration files (login, ai key, pastebin and custom server) In case of issues, such as using wrong custom server config, you can remove those files to reset them.

 ### Important Notes: